raulnq/Jal.Locator/README.md

 Just another library to implement a service locator pattern

 ## How to use?
-Implement the interface IServiceLocator.
-The following example is using the Castle Windsor implementation included
+Implement the interface IServiceLocator (The following example is using the Castle Windsor implementation included)

 Setup the Castle Windsor container